 How Can Health & Safety Training Benefit my Business?

 Each year, an average of 250 workers are killed in workplace incidents in the UK and Ireland, with a further 1.2 million being non-fatally injured.
-Research shows that in many cases, accidents occur due to a lack of employee training, with many not knowing how to handle situations correctly therefore either causing or increasing the severity of an accident.
+Research shows that in many cases, accidents occur due to a lack of employee health & safety training, with many not knowing how to handle situations correctly therefore either causing or increasing the severity of an accident.

-Why is health and safety training important?
+Why is health & safety training important?

 Training sessions allow you to identify certain skills your team may be lacking and develop these to meet the needs of your organisation; ultimately giving your team the skill set to get jobs done quicker, safely and more efficiently.

 Productivity is a fundamental component to a successful business, and staff that feel comfortable and safe in their environment have been proven to possess higher productivity levels, which represents the necessity of having correct safety procedures in place.
 If your employee has adequate health and safety training it means they will be confident and prepared in case of an emergency meaning they will potentially be able to respond quicker.